Higgs boson, renormalization group, and naturalness in cosmology: Numerical results

-The running of ${\mbox{\boldmath $A$}}(t)$ strongly depends on the behavior of $\lambda(t)$.
-For small Higgs masses the usual RG flow in SM leads to an instability of the EW vacuum caused by negative values of $\lambda(t)$ in a certain range of $t$ \cite{Sher,espinosa}.
-The same happens in the presence of non-minimal curvature coupling.
+The running of ${\mbox{\boldmath $A$}}(t)$ depends strongly on the behaviour of $\lambda(t)$.
+For small Higgs masses, the usual RG flow in the SM leads to an instability of the EW vacuum caused by negative values of $\lambda(t)$ in a certain range of $t$ \cite{Sher,espinosa}.
+The same happens in the presence of a non-minimal curvature coupling.

-The numerical solution for $\lambda(t)$ is shown in Fig.1 for five values of the Higgs mass and the value of top quark mass $M_t=171$ GeV.
+The numerical solution for $\lambda(t)$ is shown in Fig.\ref{Fig.1} for five values of the Higgs mass and the value of top quark mass $M_t=171$ GeV.
 The lowest one corresponds to the boundary of the instability window,

+for which $\lambda(t)$ bounces back to positive values after vanishing at $t_{\rm inst}\sim 41.6$ or $\varphi_{\rm inst}\sim 80 M_{\rm P}$.
+The shape of the corresponding effective potential in the Einstein frame is depicted in Fig.~\ref{Fig.2} and shows the existence of a false vacuum at this instability scale.